Social Feeds Are Rewriting the Funnel – This and 6 More Online User Behaviour Trends 2026

 Analytics · Privacy · Growth

-Post-Cookie Chaos: Rebuilding a Marketing Data Stack You Can Trust
+Post-Cookie Chaos in 2026: Rebuilding a Marketing Data Stack You Can Trust

 Third‑party cookies are disappearing, taking 20–40% of your measurable traffic and most of your last‑click attribution logic with them.
 This article shows how I approach the “tracking lockdown” problem — moving beyond fragile pixels toward a post‑cookie measurement stack that keeps ROAS credible without crossing compliance lines.